 I am a patient, research associate, sociology-informed registered social worker and reiki student practitioner.
-My passion for understanding and improving the experiences of individuals, families and communities touched by illness is my focus.
+My passion for understanding and improving the experiences of individuals, families and communities touched by illness is the driving force behind much of my work.

 I was born with congenital heart defect (CHD) and diagnosed with Marfan syndrome (MFS), a genetic systemic connective tissue disorder when I was two and a half years old.
 I have lived through 15 surgeries to date, including two open heart surgeries at the age of 10 and 12 and continue navigating through a life with chronic illness.

 My journey growing up with Marfan syndrome and visual impairment has very much guided the academic and practice focus I am working on/towards today.
-Through sociology and other social sciences I found that I could analyze and express my biographical experiences of illness using scholarly and narrative techniques.
+I always loved the written word and through sociology and other social sciences I found that I could analyze and express my biographical experiences of illness using scholarly and narrative techniques.
 In doing so, I have come closer to understanding what living with Marfan syndrome has meant for myself and my life.
 On the outset, I did not quite realize how demanding yet cathartic this would be for me.
-I’ve found that I am not alone in wanting to write about my experiences and have had this path illuminated for me by some incredible mentors, scholars, activists and therapists.
+I’ve found that I am not alone in wanting to write about my experiences and have had this path illuminated for me by incredible mentors, scholars, activists and therapists.

 In 2012, I graduated from Wilfrid Laurier University with a Masters of Sociology: Families, Health and Well-being.
 Since that time I’ve worked in health services research and academic practice studying how policies, programs and practices create the conditions in which people give and receive care.
-Through this work I’ve found myself embedded in a hospital network where I am also a patient, giving me unique insights into the complexity of navigating our health care system.
-I’ve also engaged in numerous patient advising and/or advocacy roles which I have written about.
+Through this work I’ve found myself embedded in a hospital network where I am also a patient, giving me unique (and sometimes difficult) insights into the complexity of navigating our health care system.
+I’ve also engaged in numerous patient advising and/or advocacy roles in non-profit, government and research.

 I decided to return to graduate school in 2016 for my Masters in Social Work at the University of Toronto after a delayed start due to health issues.
 This degree felt like it was a long time coming and I once again found my mind and heart expanding in different, though complementary ways to my previous degree.